angelorm/cordova-plugin-bluenet-dfu/README.md

 		(Boolean)fakeR.getBuildConfigValue("DEBUG")

-## Workarounds
+## Common problems and workarounds

-#### Manifest merger failed
+### Manifest merger failed
-This problem usually happened `uses-sdk:minSdkVersion 15 cannot be smaller than version 18 declared in library`.
-My workaround is to use the following command to run to device `ionic run android -- --minSdkVersion=18`.
+EROR: `uses-sdk:minSdkVersion 15 cannot be smaller than version 18 declared in library`.
+* My workaround is to use the following command to run to device `ionic run android -- --minSdkVersion=18`.

-#### Multiple dex files
+### Multiple dex files
-It might happen that you have a `Multiple dex files define Landroid/support/v4/accessibilityservice/AccessibilityServiceInfoCompat$AccessibilityServiceInfoVersionImpl;` error similar to this.
-I've added the following to my `platforms/android/build.grade`:
+ERROR: `Multiple dex files define Landroid/support/v4/accessibilityservice/AccessibilityServiceInfoCompat$AccessibilityServiceInfoVersionImpl;` or similar.

+Please add the following to the file `platforms/android/build.grade`:
 ```
 	defaultConfig {
 			multiDexEnabled true